-If all criteria are met, the student must then complete the following tasks before being readmitted to the Pharmacy Program:
+If all criteria are met, the student must then complete the following tasks before being readmitted to the Pharmacy Technology Program:

-- 1. Take a comprehensive written exam on all previous pharmacy courses that were completed and make a minimum score of 75 on all exams. - 2.
-Properly demonstrate a variety of clinical skills check-offs from the previous pharmacy courses that were completed.
-All Pharmacy Technology practicum courses (PHR106, and PHR107 must be repeated regardless of whether the course was passed or failed by the student previously.
+- 1. Take a comprehensive written exam on all previous pharmacy competencies that were completed and make a minimum score of 75 on all exams. - Properly demonstrate a variety of clinical skills check-offs from the previous pharmacy courses that were completed.